CKiilu/android-notes/bucky.md

            arrayname.length store the number of values inyour array.

 Print "index" and "value" first with a tab (\t) then print the indexes and values of the array using a loop.

+###VIDEO 29: SUMMING ELEMENTS OF ARRAYS

+Create an array containing numbers and a sum variable initialized as 0;

+Using a for loop add array values to the sum.

+######NOTE: Use arrayname.length